-Below images shows us the different types of stakes:
+Below images show us the different types of stakes:

-(a) Beak horn stake: Beak horn stake (shown in Fig. (a)) is basically used for forming, riveting and seaming articles made of sheet metal part.
+(a) Beak horn stake: Beak horn stake (shown in Fig. (a)) is basically used for forming, riveting and seaming articles made of sheet metal parts.
 It is not much suitable like blowhorn stake.
-Beak horn stake has a thick tapered horn at one end and a rectangularly shaped horn at the other end.
+The beak horn stake has a thick tapered horn at one end and a rectangularly shaped horn at the other end.

 (b) Funnel stake: Funnel stake (shown in Fig. (b)) is commonly used for planishing tapered work and hand forming of funnels and similar conical shapes of sheet metal.

 (c) Half moon stake: Half moon stake (shown in Fig. (c)) is basically used for throwing up edges of curved sheet metal work and for preliminary stages of curved wiring edges.